radostmilena/smsp/README.md

 Course assignments for course in statistical physics.
-Simple implementation of classical MD and Metropolis MC.
+Simple implementation of classical molecular dynamics and Metropolis Mote Carlo.